OjoMutiu/HNGx-Stage1/README.md

 * Mobile number, and
 * A navigation button to an in-app GitHub page webview

-The app allows editing of slack username and intern role description
+The app allows editing of slack username and intern role description.
+However, the profile image cannot be changed.

 You can also tap on the profile image to have a zoomed view or a bigger image